porphyrin/flexible-jekyll/_posts/2019-08-03-virtual-environments.markdown

 What the **teacups** are to you and your friend, **virtual environments** are to Python projects with different requirements.

-## 2. What is a virtual environment? continued - bringing this back to software
+## 2. Bringing this back to software
 Like you and your friend, Python projects often have different requirements.
 Projects depend on specific packages, and on specific versions of those packages.
 So how the heck do we work on projects with different requirements, if we only have one computer?